Hetachi/FrontEndTraining/requirements/00-preparation.md

 # Non-functional requirements

-* Website should work on IE11 and all evergreen browsers.
+* Website should work on all evergreen browsers.
     * Use polyfills when feature not supported by browser.

 # Setup environment